 14 Apr Manufactured or Modular Home – What’s the Difference?

-When we say the word “modular home,” people sometimes imagine a double-wide sitting at the local mobile home park.
+When we talk about modular homes, people sometimes imagine a double-wide sitting at the local mobile home park.
 However, if this is what you picture, then you are probably confused regarding the differences between mobile, manufactured, prefabricated, and modular homes.

-Even though the terms “Modular home” and “Manufactured Home” refer to two totally different things, many people use them interchangeably.
-This may be due to the fact that modular homes are “manufactured” in a factory the same way as the others.
+It’s true that modular homes are “manufactured” in a factory the same way as the others.
 However, there are significant differences.
 We need to clarify that when we refer to modular homes in this article, that we are talking about true, “stick-built” modular homes.
-These are NOT “mobile homes,” “trailers,” or “manufactured homes.”
+These are NOT mobile homes, trailers, or manufactured homes.

 A modular home may also be referred to as a prefabricated home.